Welcome to Allyson Park

 - Students living in Allyson Park will attend Charlotte Mecklenburg Schools.

-- Adults living in the community have access to some of Charlotte’s top employers, such as Bank of America, Wells Fargo, Carolinas Healthcare System, Harris Teeter, and American Airlines.
+- Adults living in the community have access to some of Charlotte’s top employers, such as Bank of America, Wells Fargo, Atrium Health, Harris Teeter, and American Airlines.

-- Site Selection magazine described Charlotte has having the “top business climate” in the United States.
+- Site Selection magazine described Charlotte as having the “top business climate” in the United States.

 - Allyson Park is just under 2 miles from the North and South Carolina border.